aimclub/OSA/examples/nas-fedot/README.md

 ## Overview

 <overview>
-nas-fedot is a framework that automates the design and optimization of neural networks for various tasks, such as image classification and seismic inversion.
-It enables users to focus on high-level tasks, accelerating the development of high-performance neural networks.
-The framework targets developers and researchers seeking to improve neural network performance without manual architecture design.
+nas-fedot is a framework designed for developing and optimizing neural network architectures, particularly for tasks like butterfly classification and seismic inversion.
+It empowers researchers and practitioners in machine learning to efficiently experiment with various model designs, enhancing their ability to innovate and improve performance in their projects.
 </overview>

 ---